itsnoa04/notes/Notes/Systems Engineering.md

 A systems engineer is responsible for designing and setting up a companies network infrastructure.

-They make sure that all
+They also make sure that the system is running smoothly and efficiently.